xbze3/axis-core/README.md

 - What happens when an order is only partially filled?
 - How are market orders different from limit orders?
 - How can price-time priority be represented with C++ containers?
+- How can resting orders be tracked by order ID?
 - How can integer price ticks be used for safer price comparison and display?
-- How can a terminal interface guide users through order creation?
+- How can a simple terminal interface be used to test the engine?

 ---